UAI-Biblioteca-ULPGC/ods-ulpgc/README.md

 # Institutional OpenAlex to Google Sheets Pipeline

-This project harvests institutional publications from OpenAlex, transforms them into analytical tables, and publishes the results to Google Sheets.
+This repository implements an automated data pipeline for harvesting, transforming, and publishing institutional research output data from OpenAlex to Google Sheets.
+The current deployment targets the Universidad de Las Palmas de Gran Canaria (ULPGC), where the output feeds a Tableau Public story focused on research production metrics and SDG contribution analysis.
+The pipeline architecture is institution-agnostic: adapting it to another organisation requires editing a single configuration file.

-In the current ULPGC setup, the final goal is to maintain a Google Sheets dataset that feeds a Tableau Public story focused on research output and SDG-related analysis.
-The repository is no longer tied to a single institution, though: ULPGC remains the default profile, and other institutions can adapt the pipeline by editing one configuration file.
+Raw OpenAlex snapshots are not published through the Apps Script channel.

-The raw OpenAlex snapshot is not published through Apps Script.
-That channel is now reserved for the analytical outputs, the `refresh_log`, and the snapshot metadata.
-The raw JSON is kept as a compressed GitHub Actions artifact instead.
+That channel is reserved for analytical outputs, the `refresh_log`, and snapshot metadata.
+Raw JSON is retained as a compressed GitHub Actions artifact.

 ## Quick Start

 Install dependencies and run the pipeline locally:
 ```bash
 python -m pip install --upgrade pip
 pip install -r requirements.txt